 The Magistrates are a specific branch of the Civil Service whose role is to enforce the law.
 Laws are created by the players in the Senate, but enforced by our NPC magistrates.
 PCs can be directly involved in the legal process, gathering evidence and arresting suspects, but trials will be conducted and judged by our NPCs.
 This ensures that breaking the law is meaningful and credibly dangerous, as well as keeping the resulting trials short and interesting.

 The world of Empire is known to touch six other planes of existence.
-These are home to magical entities called Eternals, some of whom are interested in the human world.
-Players - especially magicians - can meet and negotiate with the Eternals.
-The Eternals are not gods but possess magical powers that players will find useful.
-They have their own motivations and personalities, and characters will be able to bargain with them to advance their own agendas.
+These are home to magical entities called eternals, some of whom are interested in the human world.
+Players - especially the Archmages of the Conclave - can meet and negotiate with the eternals and their representatives.
+The eternals are not gods but possess magical powers that players may be able to draw upon to advance their own agendas.
+They have their own motivations and personalities, however, and characters who encounter them must always be careful about what they agree to.

-Human PCs may choose one of six distinct lineages.
+The majority of the Empire's population are normal humans.
+Some, however, manifest one of the six distinct lineages that set them somewhat apart from their neighbours.
 Lineage represents a supernatural quality in a human character's make-up.
-This quality might be due to Eternal blood in their ancestry or represent exposure to powerful magic.
+This quality might be due to supernatural blood in their ancestry. or represent exposure to powerful magic.
 The strength of lineage varies between individuals.
-Each lineage has a list of suggested roleplaying and physical trappings that offer guidance on how to play the lineage.
-The more of the trappings the player adopts for their character, the more like an Eternal and less like a human their character becomes.
-Characters with lineage are still human, and lineage has no impact on a character’s skills or abilities.
-It may however influence how other characters (especially Eternals) interact with them.
+Each has a list of roleplaying and physical trappings that offer guidance on how to portray the lineage.
+The more of the trappings the player adopts for their character, the less like a human their character becomes.

 Barbarians are people who are not part of the Empire, that the Empire is currently at war with.
 There are several distinct barbarian powers which represent hostile tribes, kingdoms, and nations.
 The barbarians are designed to look cool in massive numbers in battles, to provide immersive, exciting and dramatic combat encounters, and to allow a range of interactions outside of combat.
 Most of the barbarian powers that currently surround the Empire are orcs.
 Players are not able to play barbarian characters - by definition, they are not welcome on the playing field.

 Players are able to play Imperial Orcs.
-Imperial orcs are those orcs who were brought into the Empire decades earlier; as such, they are politically assimilated and loyal to the Empire.
-Imperial orcs have their own unique culture; effectively they are a nation of their own, although they lack territory and the political power that the nations of the Empire wield.
+Imperial orcs are those orcs who were brought into the Empire decades ago.
+As such, they are politically assimilated and loyal to the Empire.
+Imperial orcs have their own unique culture; they are a nation of their own.
+The orcs have only recently gained a homeland of their own and are still deciding what exactly it means to be part of the Empire.

-Other species exist in the world, but currently players may only create human or Imperial Orc characters.
+Other species exist in the world, but players may only create human or Imperial Orc characters.

 Foreigners are people that are not part of the Empire, that the Empire is not currently at war with.
 The Empire trades with many of these foreign powers, and may host delegations from them.
-Foreigners have no ability to directly influence the future of the Empire, but may have political agendas that guide their interaction with the players.
+There are two basic classifications of foreigner - the local foreigners whose nations lie close to Imperial territory an the distant foreigners who equal the Empire in power but lie far beyond Imperial borders.
+Foreigners do not directly influence the future of the Empire, but they possess economic and diplomatic powers that can influence it from afar.
+The Senate appoints Ambassadors to many of these nations, and these players represent the Empire on the international stage.
+Each nation has its own political agendas, philosophies, and goals that guide their interaction with the players.

 While the basic technology of the game is aimed at a magical-medieval tone, there are a few things that go beyond the historical equivalents in the setting.
 The technology page lays out some of the important elements of common technology in the Empire that distinguish the setting from historical Europe.
 Most of these additions are designed to provide in-character explanations for real world technology - to make the setting fit the game better.